envoyproxy/gateway/site/content/en/latest/tasks/security/oidc.md

 You can also try to access `https://foo.example.com:8443` and `https://www.example.com:8443/bar` addresses.
-You should be able to see the response from the backend service since these HTTPRoutes are also protected by the same OIDC config, and the ID token cookie is shared across subdomains.
+You should be able to see the response from the backend service since these HTTPRoutes are also protected by the same OIDC config, and the cookies are shared across subdomains.

 ## Clean-Up